-It’s that time of year when smart garden makers are winding down and turning their efforts towards “cleaning up” and “putting things to bed”.
+It’s that time of year when smart garden makers are winding down and turning their efforts towards a fall garden cleanup and “putting things to bed”.
 But when you are working in a garden with a naturalistic design – specifically created to support pollinators and insects through the winter season, what kind of fall garden maintenance should you really be doing?

-But, I screwed that up when I went to the nursery a couple days ago for some of those little plastic trays that go under your houseplants and I came home with a trunk load of plants.
+But wait, I screwed that up when I went to the nursery a couple days ago.
+All I needed was some of those little plastic trays that go under your houseplants but I came home with a trunk load of plants.
+(I mean…)

-Of course I did – I’m human and not immune to the lure of an end of season 50% off sale… (I mean, I know I espouse never doing this in my planting design course… but sheesh…I’m not a monster!
+Of course I bought a bunch of plants – I’m human and not immune to the lure of an end of season 50% off sale… (I mean, I know I espouse never doing this in my planting design course… but sheesh…I’m not a monster!
 And I reallllly did neeeed more of those annabelle hydrangeas….)

-Normally by this time of year, I’ve had quite enough and I tend towards ritual sacrifice and rationalization of half hardy plants that I promised myself I’d dig up and bring inside or store for the winter.
-I justify this by saying that I am “experimenting” to see if maybe they are actually hardier than they say (they never are).
-Bottom line, I get tired, and I let things go and worry about it next year.
+Normally by this time of year, I’ve had quite enough and I tend towards rationalizing the ritual sacrifice of half hardy plants that I promised myself I’d dig up and bring inside or store for the winter.
+I justify this by saying that I am “experimenting” to see if maybe they are actually hardier than expected.
+(They never are).
+Bottom line; I get tired and I let things go.
+I’ll worry about it next year.
 Don’t we all do this?

-On one end of the spectrum you have ‘intensive’ gardening – that is, you garden and maintain plants in a way that most of us are used to.
-We treat each plant uniquely and individually and we care for its particular needs.
-We also take a heavy hand in managing the planting areas (i.e. weeding, controlling seedlings, deadheading, keeping things where we think they should go, – the typical garden maintenance stuff, etc.).
+On one end of the spectrum there is ‘intensive’ gardening.
+Intensive gardening a way of gardening and maintaining plants in a way that most of us are used to.
+We treat each plant uniquely and individually as we care for its particular needs.
+We also take a heavy hand in managing the planting areas.
+(I.e. weeding, controlling seedlings, deadheading, keeping things where we think they should go, – the typical garden maintenance stuff, etc.).

-On the other end you have what he refers to as ‘extensive’ maintenance (which is a word choice I am struggling to agree with… but, ok).
-‘Extensive’ maintenance is apparently the opposite of intensive, and it implies that you treat all the plants in a planting scheme the same.
+On the other end you have what he refers to as ‘extensive’ maintenance.
+(Which is a word choice I am struggling to agree with… but, ok).
+‘Extensive’ maintenance is the opposite of intensive, and it implies you treat all the plants in a scheme the same.
 Which also implies that you give up a lot of the control that we normally assume.
-In an extensive system, things go to seed, and you let them, plants move and migrate as nature would have it, and maintenance might only consist of mowing it down all at once at the end of the season.
+In an extensive system, things go to seed, and you let them.
+Plants move and migrate as nature would have it.
+And garden maintenance might only consist of mowing it down all at once at the end of the season.
 A very different backyard cleanup scenario.

 I surely do like the idea of ‘extensive’ maintenance – so easy!